 Your Life As An Artist: A Guided Journey

-Each of us has a unique creative contribution to make, but only with the proper nurturing can we achieve optimal artistic growth and expression.
+First, and most importantly, I learned that although each of us has a unique creative contribution to make, only with the proper nurturing can we achieve optimal artistic growth and expression.
 This workshop will introduce a roadmap for realizing your creative potential as a visual artist.
 Together we will explore step-by-step techniques, tools, and strategies that will foster long-term growth for visual professionals at all stages of their careers.
-While rooted in contemporary scientific research, these strategies and techniques have been instrumental in Richard’s decades-long artistic practice.
+While rooted in contemporary scientific research, these strategies and techniques have been instrumental in my own decades-long artistic practice.

 #1—Find Your Voice As An Emotional Messenger

 As artists, how do we create projects with compelling emotional resonance?
 In this session, we will learn to dig deep inside ourselves, to identify and cultivate our personal strengths, and to ultimately transform our unique story into a cohesive visual point of view.

 Recent science has pointed out that the human brain is far more malleable than previously thought.
 As our “creative muscle”, we need to treat our brains with the same respect, care, and dedication with which athletes treat their bodies.
 Learn how to make the most of yours with a “brain-healthy” life-style and best practices.

 We have all read testimonials by creative people who said: “the painting simply painted itself”, “the music just flowed out of me”, “the novel finished itself”, etc. At one time or another, we have all had the experience of being creatively “in the zone."
 According to neuroscience, this type of experience is a specific brain state, and one that can be identified and documented.
 In this session we will learn and discuss the “best odds” strategies for orchestrating such a state of flow, as well as specific techniques to help trigger it in problem solving situations.